zeamanual/zeamanual/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hey 👋, I'm Zeamanual</h1>

 ###

-<p align="left">🔭 I’m interested in Web development, Blockchain and ML.<br>✨  I’m currently working on Web development.<br>🎯 Goals:  I’m looking to collaborate on any kind of projects that are related to software development.<br>📫  How to reach me, use zeamanualfeleke@gamil.com</p>
+<p align="left">🔭 I’m interested in Web development, Blockchain and ML.<br>✨ I’m currently working on Web development.<br>🎯 I’m looking to collaborate on any kind of projects that are related to software development.</p>

 ###